The Model Description Language (MDL) is a data driven language for

 global stiffness matrix.
 When using the default reduction method for

-linear constraints, it is recommended to set tol_drop
+linear constraints, it is recommended to set tol_drop to a

 sufficiently large value.

-If weights below 1e-4 are specified but the drop tolerance is smaller, the B2000++ input processor b2ip++ will print a warning.
+If weights below 1e-4 are specified but the drop tolerance is smaller,

-To check whether the calculated solution is accurate, an error analysis on the matrix factorization and back-substitution process can be conducted by specifying the B2000++ command-line option
+To check whether the calculated solution is accurate, an error

-when executing B2000++.
+when executing b2000++.

 Example

-Establish a rigid link between displacements in the x-direction (dof 1) by coupling node 23 of branch 1 to node 45 of branch 4:
+by coupling node 23 of branch 1 to node 45 of branch 4:

-specifies the physical properties of an element material.
+material specifies the physical properties of an element material.

-Element materials are identified by a positive integer IDENT
+Element materials are identified by a positive integer IDENT,

 which is then referenced by the elements (see